-- 2023-2024 : Sign-Spot Carnot Cognition project - People involved: J. Lascar, M. Gouiffès, A. Braffort (coordination) - Collaboration with the ASL Avatar project at DePaul University in Chicago - People involved at LISN: M. Filhol and A. Braffort - People involved at DePaul: J. McDonald and R. Wolfe - Studies on motion analysis and sign language synthesis.
+- 2023-2024 : LSF-SPOT Carnot Cognition project - People involved: J. Lascar, M. Gouiffès, A. Braffort (coordination) - Automatic recognition and annotation of lexical units - Collaboration with the ASL Avatar project at DePaul University in Chicago - People involved at LISN: M. Filhol and A. Braffort - People involved at DePaul: J. McDonald and R. Wolfe - Studies on motion analysis and sign language synthesis.
 Generation of 3D animations from linguistic representations developed in the team, motion analysis from the team's mocap corpora for modelling and synthesis.